How to get Sinnoh Stones in Pokemon Go: Best Pokemon to evolve

 Team Valor specializes in Fire-type Pokemon.

 Playing with your friends is probably the most fun way to get Sinnoh Stones in Pokemon Go.
-You get three rewards per day for training/battling with them and winning is not a compulsion.
+You get three rewards per day for training/battling with them and winning is not necessary.
 Although not guaranteed, one of the three rewards can be a Sinnoh Stone.

 Field Research

-Last but not least, Sinnoh Stones are sometimes a reward for completing the weekly Field Research in Pokemon Go.
+Last but not least, Sinnoh Stones are sometimes a reward for completing special Field Research in Pokemon Go.
 If you’re fortunate enough, community events occasionally introduce limited-time research questlines that hand out Sinnoh Stones.

 It is worth noting that you must be Level 10 or above in Pokemon Go to get Sinnoh Stones.
-The aforementioned methods won’t work if you don’t fulfill this criterion.
+The aforementioned methods won’t work if you don’t fulfill this level requirement.

 Every Pokemon that evolves using Sinnoh Stone